-Book fines: 10 cents per day Reserve books: 25 cents per hour Periodicals: 25 cents per day Semester overdue: 50 cents per day
+Book fines: 25 cents per day Reserve books: 25 cents per hour Periodicals: 25 cents per day

 ARRANGEMENT OF THE BOOK COLLECTION

 The book collection is located on open shelves on all four floors of the library.
 For location of specific classification numbers, consult the charts near the card catalog.